ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In some cases where Evidence contains sensitive information, an Attester might even require that a Verifier first attest to it before the Attester will send the sensitive Evidence.
-This can be done by having the Attester first act as a Verifying Relying Party, and the Verifier act as its own Attester, as discussed above.
+This can be done by having the Attester first act as a Verifier/Relying Party, and the Verifier act as its own Attester, as discussed above.

 ## Relying Party Owner {#rpowner-trust}

-The Relying Party Owner might also require that the Relying Party attest to it before giving the Relying Party an updated policy that might contain sensitive information.
+The Relying Party Owner might also require that the Relying Party first act as an Attester, providing Evidence that the Owner can appraise, before the Owner would give the Relying Party an updated policy that might contain sensitive information.
 In such a case, mutual attestation might be needed, in which case typically one side's Evidence must be considered safe to share with an untrusted entity,